-Heralded as LA's closet ski resort with no mountain driving, Mountain High is a sure bet for family skiing.
-Check out the Children's Learning Center (and check out our review of it) where "fun is a priority" for kids ages 1-12.
+Heralded as LA's closest ski resort with no mountain driving, Mountain High is a sure bet for family skiing.
+Check out the Children's Sports Center (and check out our review of it), where "fun is a priority" for kids ages 1-12.
 The resort offers both half and full day group lessons (full day is recommended for optimum skill building).
 Private lessons are also available.
 Mountain High is one of the few destinations that offers lessons for toddlers.
 Children ages 1-3 learn safely through Mountain High's simulation training in the Virtual Snow class.
 Adult lessons are also offered, on a first-come-first-served basis.
 It is recommended that you arrive at least one hour prior to your preferred class time.

 Big Bear Mountain Resorts

 A mere 100+ miles from Los Angeles awaits Big Bear Mountain Resorts.
 Choose from two distinct ski areas within two miles of each other: Snow Summit offers "a traditional alpine atmosphere," while Bear Mountain boasts a more youthful, heavily snowboard-friendly environment.
 Both offer ski and snowboard classes.